 The program will provide matched funding of up to $100,000 (minimum of $50,000) over 2 years per eligible project.
-Applicants must co-contribute at least 50% of the total funds required.
-Up to half the value of co-contributions (25% of total project costs) can be in-kind contributions such as freight costs, product and reasonable salary costs for key personnel.
+Applicants must co-contribute at least 50% of the total project funds.
+Up to half the value of co-contributions needs to be cash while in-kind contributions can include costs such as freight costs, product and reasonable salary costs for key personnel.

 The Queensland Government will invest $1.3 million in this pilot program.

 - be able to demonstrate export readiness or current export success